Yoshify/Tower-Unite-MIDI-.NET/README.md

 Macroing is a touchy subject in Tower Unite.
 [As stated here](https://forums.pixeltailgames.com/t/regarding-piano-macros/14111/15) by the lead developer of Tower Unite, piano macro's are okay, and I've personally never experienced an issue during testing.
 Even though this software doesn't inject anything and only sends keypresses, I'd still take care in condo's as condo's are VAC protected, and VAC doesn't discriminate.
 Please always make sure to take care in starting and stopping the software only while you're on the piano, and as always, this software is used at your own risk.

 ## Known Issues
-Sometimes, you may be required to spam the "stop" key or button when playing a MIDI, though I've rarely noticed this and cannot replicate it.
+1. Sometimes, you may be required to spam the "stop" key or button when playing a MIDI, though I've rarely noticed this and cannot replicate it.
+2. Currently only supports a QWERTY keyboard layout.
+I'll make other layouts such as AZERTY if demand is high enough.

 ## Reporting an issue
 Please either raise an issue here on Github, or [email me.](mailto:xyoshify@gmail.com)